Infectious Diseases (PGY-2)

 The Infectious Diseases (PGY-2) specialty residency provides the resident with a robust experience in management of patients with infectious diseases across multiple different inpatient service lines including: infectious diseases consults, medical and surgical intensive care, cardiothoracic surgery, and emergency medicine.
 This goal of this program is for the resident to become well-versed in the multiple facets of infectious diseases, microbiology, and antimicrobial stewardship.
-The program is new and will be seeking accreditation by the American Society of Health-System Pharmacists.
+The program is accredited by the American Society of Health-System Pharmacists.

-As a member of the health care team, the resident assumes responsibility and accountability for safe and appropriate drug therapy and efficient delivery of care to patients.
+As a member of the health care team, the resident assumes responsibility and accountability for safe and appropriate patient-centered care at a large academic medical center.
 The resident is also involved in the academic, administrative, formulary management, and clinical drug research activities of the department.

 Purpose and Goals